BenedictSu/MyRestaurants/README.md

 2) grant the Tables and Sequences priviledges to the db users

 Setup app
+1) make a copy of /MyRestaurants/config/sample.js and rename it to index.js
+2) update the db credentials in this newly created /MyRestaurants/config/index.js
-1) from the directory /MyRestaurants, execute 'npm install' to get all the required modules
+2) from the directory /MyRestaurants, execute 'npm install' to get all the required modules

 Running app
-2) execute 'node [path/to/MyRestaurants]'
+1) execute 'node path/to/MyRestaurants'
+2) navigate to http://localhost:2000/ to start the interaction